-- Like GLD, Bond prices finally cracked and have now registered a bit of an oversold condition.
+- Like GLD, Bond prices rallied a bit this past week from the oversold condition.

+- We are close to registering a "sell" signal which could pressure bond prices lower, so be cautious for now and keep stops in place.

 - As with GLD, we are also moving up our stop-loss to protect our gains if the "risk on" trade gets some real traction.

 - With the oversold condition in place, we will likely be able to further add to holdings as we head into the end of the year.
 But we aren't there yet, so be patient for now.

 - Short-Term Positioning: Bullish

 - Last Week: Hold positions

 - o This Week: Hold positions

 - Stop-loss is moved up to \$137.50

 - o Long-Term Positioning: Bullish